eiriklv/react-masonry-component/README.md

 A React.js Masonry component.
 (Also available as a [mixin](https://github.com/eiriklv/react-masonry-mixin) if needed)

 #### Which version should I use?
-React Masonary Component 2.x.x is compatible with React 0.14 and above only.
+React Masonry Component 2.x.x is compatible with React 0.14 and above only.
 For older versions of React, use a 1.x.x version of React Masonry Component.

 #### Live demo:
 [hearsay.me](http://www.hearsay.me)